What are the other Names for this Test? (Equivalent Terms)

 - CA 15-3 Test is ordered after the diagnosis of advanced breast cancer

-- It is ordered, either after the surgical removal of breast cancer, or when the patient is receiving treatment for breast cancer, in order to monitor the recurrence of the tumor or to evaluate the response to treatment
+- It is ordered either after the surgical removal of breast cancer, or when the patient is receiving treatment for breast cancer.
+This is done to monitor the recurrence of the tumor or to evaluate the response to treatment

 - The test is generally ordered along with other tests and investigations before the treatment is started, and then ordered periodically to monitor the effect of treatment